wsp50317/The-Fighters/README.md

 The rule is that you should not drop the ball,or you will lose.
 Notice that Skill Props will help you to beat your enemy.

-This is the film about the charactor skill. https://youtu.be/QQCXDIlH3zM
+There is the film about the charactor skill. https://youtu.be/QQCXDIlH3zM